|"Pork Chop Hill" (1959).|

 Hollywood never really has known what to do with the Korean War.
 With no winner and loser, the best it could come up with was to make light of the whole thing, as in "MASH."
 However, it was a real war and men died in it, so there were a few serious looks at it as well.
-"Pork Chop Hill" is one of those rare occasions.
+"Pork Chop Hill" (1959), directed by Lewis Milestone and starring Gregory Peck, is one of those rare occasions.

 This is one of the great war films, not because it shows some epic event such as "Pearl Harbor" or aspires to maudlin sentimentality and false realism like "Saving Private Ryan," but because it shows the ordinary plight of common people who happen here to be soldiers.
 It is similar to "A Walk in the Sun," another look at the men who transact the small change of large military transactions.
 Nobody really wins or loses anything, it is all about the experience and how to adversity.